nathan-fiscaletti/parameterparser/Examples.md

 // This could be used to toggle certain things on or off, etc.
 // In this example, we'll just output an error.
 //
-// Note: When using PrefixCluster you cannot use the setDefault()
+// Note: When using a PrefixCluster you cannot use the setDefault()
 // function of ParameterParser unless you execute the parse() function
 // after initializing the ParameterParser with the PrefixCluster.
 //